+Collection-Type Heritage Assets

-Collection-Ty pe Heritage Assets Collection of AFRH-W maintains a collection of objects that are on exhibit throughout the 272- Objects acre campus.
-Some of these objects represent the institution's connection to the country's military history, while others were created or installed as part of the campus' late-nineteenth-century designed landscape.
+Collection of Objects AFRH-W maintains a collection of objects that are on exhibit throughout the 272objects Some of these objects represent the institution's connection to the country's military history, while others were created or installed as part of the campus' late-nineteenth-century designed landscape.
 These objects contribute to the picturesque setting that is enjoyed daily by the Home's residents.